chenkianwee/cheatsheet/_sources/docs/011_5hyperref.md

     #read-and-write-text
     ```

-7. refer to a section in another document using hyperlink.
+8. refer to a section in another document using hyperlink.
 Check your _build folder structure to put in the html file to referece accordingly.

     ```
     if your section heading have space replace it with hyphens.
 All letters in small cap.
     [something](002linux.html#read-and-write-text)

+    ../ for file outside of this folder
     ```